murar8/biblion-api/README.md

 This project contains the backend functionality for the biblion project, a simple pastebin-like file upload service.

+The OpenAPI spec is available at https://biblion-service-ta6whx52wq-ey.a.run.app/openapi.json

+Swagger documentation for the API is available at https://biblion-service-ta6whx52wq-ey.a.run.app/docs

 ## Tech stack

 |                        |                                          |